Skip to main content

 Webhooks

 Frayme delivers signed HTTPS POSTs to a URL configured for you.
+The dedicated Webhooks page is the canonical reference for every event, payload shape, and signature-verification detail.

 Events you may receive